3D Printing Arm Automation

 Implementation

 I developed a computer vision module using OpenCV to detect when a print is complete.
-A custom five‑axis robotic arm equipped with a gripper removes the print from the bed and transfers it to a conveyor belt for sorting.
-The system is controlled by an Arduino interfaced with the vision software.
+A custom five‑axis robotic arm equipped with a gripper removes the print from the bed and transfers it to its respective bin for receiving.
+An Arduino controls the system interfaced with the vision software.

 Future Improvements